qgis/QGIS-Documentation/source/docs/training_manual/rasters/changing_symbology.rst

 These are only the basic functions to get you started with raster symbology.
-QGIS also allows you many other options, such as symbolizing a layer using paletted/unique values or representing different bands with different colors in a multispectral image.
+QGIS also allows you many other options, such as symbolizing a layer using paletted/unique values, representing different bands with different colors in a multispectral image or making an automatic hillshade effect (useful only with DEM raster files).

 Reference
 -------------------------------------------------------------------------------